jdalbey/EasyAuth/README.md

  - QR codes can be read from an image file.
  - Generates Time-based One-time Passwords from your secret keys.
  - Accounts are displayed in a scrollable list with a search feature.
- - The list can be sorted alphabetically or by most recently used.
+ - The list can be sorted alphabetically, by usage frequency, or by most recently used.
  - The list can be manually reordered to achieve a custom ordering.
  - Vault entries can be displayed as QR codes for migration to other applications.
  - Export and Import vault to plain-text JSON file or otpauth URI format.